 Summary

-The Bettas are known to be live for a maximum of 3 years.
-But you can add the years in their lifespan if you did everything right from the right tank set up to the healthy and right diet.
+Bettas are known to live for a maximum of 3 years.
+But you can add years to their lifespan if you do everything right, from the right tank setup to the healthy diet.

-The tank size also plays another major role.
-The Bettas need ample space to swim, to mark territory, or to hide if felt threatened.
-Please choose the right plants that can take their nibbling as well.
+The tank size also plays a major role.
+The Bettas need ample space to swim, mark territory, or hide if they feel threatened.
+Please choose the right plants that can withstand their nibbling.

-If you did everything right, your Betta will move actively and show bright colorations.
+If you do everything right, your Betta will move actively and show bright colorations.
 This is all an owner wants when they buy a Betta for their tank.

 Do you have Betta?
 How do you care for them?
 What are the qualities that you like most about them?
 Let us know in the comment below.